 There are mainly two ways by which companies generally reward its shareholders – Share Buyback and Cash Dividends.
 In recent times, many big companies like TCS, HCL, Infosys and Wipro have announced buybacks.
-Learning about the stock market will help you in understanding about these corporate actions.
+Learning about the stock market with our course at ELearnmarkets will help you in understanding about these corporate actions.
 But there is always a question that prevails amongst investors as to which alternative is better?

 So before we jump upon a conclusion, let’s review the basics of both of these terms:

 Dividends are like a bonus to shareholders, which is distributed as a share of company’s after tax profits on the quarterly or annual basis.
 For example, if a company pays a cash dividend of 1 rupee per share, a shareholder with 1000 shares would receive 1000 rupees in cash.
 But, if a company is paying a 10 percent stock dividend then a shareholder who has 1000 shares, will have receive 100 additional shares after the stock dividend.

 Dividends are not guaranteed.
 It all depends upon the board of directors of a company.
 Unlike, bonds, the board of directors have the power to reduce or cancel dividends at any time.

 Even though the dividends are not guaranteed, yet many people still rely on the dividends as a steady source of income generation.
 Specially, Retirees who look for steady source of income create a schedule to receive dividend check on the annual or quarterly basis, however, the young investors who may not require the income now – can put those dividends checks by reinvesting them for portfolio growth.

 Why do companies pay dividends?